louishrm/strong_coupling_expansion/doc/install.rst

 .. _install:

-Install app4triqs
+Install sc_expansion
 *******************

-Compiling app4triqs from source
+Compiling sc_expansion from source
 ===============================

 .. note:: To guarantee reproducibility in scientific calculations we strongly recommend the use of a stable `release <https://github.com/TRIQS/triqs/releases>`_ of both TRIQS and its applications.